Canon 60D vs Sony RX100 IV

 It is notable that the 60D has a hotshoe, while the RX100 IV does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the 60D and the RX100 IV have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the RX100 IV was followed by the Sony RX100 IV.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 60D vs Sony RX100 IV